BenParisot/dating/README.md

 * Open index.html in your favorite web browser
 * Enjoy!

+## Viewing Project On Github Pages

+Visit https://benparisot.github.io/dating/ to view this project on Github Pages.

 ## Support and contact details

 Questions, comments, or concerns about my code?
 Contact me at me@benparisot.com.